Updated Fund Decree

 The Dutch State Secretary for Finance has published the new “Fondsenbesluit 2025”, updating the tax policy framework for Dutch funds for joint account (FGRs) and so‑called transparent funds as of 1 January 2025.

-The policy further elaborates on:
+The Decree further elaborates on:

 As the Dutch member of the international Taxand Global network, we provide worldwide coverage with local expertise.
 This ensures you receive effective, high-quality advice, wherever your operations are located.